 Laptop screens for photo editing

-I'm not a huge fan of OLED for photo editing, however, even though a lot of people I've spoken with are fine with it.
+I'm not a huge fan of OLED for photo editing, however, even though a most of the people I've spoken with are fine with it.
 There just doesn't seem to be any tonal range in the shadow areas below 30% gray (even if you calibrate it properly), and between black and about 30% gray, the native white is completely different than in the rest of the tonal range.
 Trying to bring up shadow areas visually is painful.
 Also, since all the rules of thumb about calibrating for photography are based on monitors with completely different characteristics, such as smaller color spaces, dissimilar tonal response curves and even different math, you're really on the bleeding edge when trying to match for print or sRGB.

 There are so many variations of the performance mix individuals need for power-hungry applications, so it's not only hard to limit suggestions to a handful of certain specs, like resolution, storage and performance, it's even harder to recommend specific configurations for each.
 (And note that I've got no budget picks here, but will probably add them in a future update.)